---

 | Competitor dominates "vs" prompts | Missing comparison coverage | Publish "vs" and "alternatives" pages; link from top-of-funnel solution pages |

-This trigger table serves as a monthly decision framework rather than a one-time checklist.
-Teams should identify the one or two highest-priority signals each month and implement fixes before the next cycle begins.
-Monitoring alone is insufficient for closing this loop, as explained in [why monitoring tools are not enough for GEO](/blog/why-monitoring-tools-not-enough).
+**The trigger table serves as a monthly decision framework to prioritize high-impact content fixes.** Teams should identify the one or two highest-priority signals each month and implement corrections before the next cycle.
+For a detailed view of why monitoring alone does not close this loop, read [why monitoring tools are not enough for GEO](/blog/why-monitoring-tools-not-enough).

 # Real-world client results: from invisible to cited